aquilax1/Plex-IMDb-Extras-Downloader/README.md

 | Trailer | Trailer |
 | Video | BehindTheScenes |

-On IMDb the videos are limited to 30 per page, the scripts parse only the first two pages, which means that it can download at maximum 60 videos per movie, but until now I haven't see a movie with more than 50 videos.
+On IMDb the videos are limited to 30 per page, the script parses only the first two pages, this means that it can download at maximum 60 videos per movie, but until now I haven't see a movie with more than 50 videos.
 Sometimes two or more videos can have the same name, in this case the script just appends at the end of the name one or more white spaces until the name is unique.

 At the end it creates a XML file named **imdb_extas.xml, this file is very important, don't delete it**, because this file is to mark a movie as processed, this means that if the file is present in the directory of the movie, the script considers the movie as already processed and skips it.
-To reprocess a movie just delete this file.
+To reprocess a movie again just delete this file.

 The imdb_extas.xml contains the information about the downloaded videos:
 * IMDb Id of the video